MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-and-activate-a-sequence.md

 ---
 title: "Sequence creation and activation in the sales accelerator | MicrosoftDocs"
-description: "Create and activate a sequence by defining a set of activities as steps that sellers should follow while handling records." ms.date: 05/28/2021 ms.topic: article
+description: "Create and activate a sequence by defining a set of activities as steps that sellers should follow while handling records in Dynamics 365 Sales." ms.date: 05/28/2021 ms.topic: article
 author: udaykirang